Master of Arts Degree in Languages, Linguistics, and Comparative Literature (LLCL)

 The Master of Arts degree in Languages, Linguistics, and Comparative Literature is designed to prepare students for doctoral study in French, Spanish, Comparative Literature or Linguistics, and/or for employment in a variety of foreign-language applications in business and government, as well as for qualification as teachers of the major language, its literature, culture and linguistics.
 All students should:

-3. Submit with the application a two-to-four-page typed and double-spaced statement of purpose outlining the student's qualifications for graduate study in the given field and reasons for pursuing the M.A. degree.
-Two academic letters of recommendation are also required, to be sent to the departmental director of Graduate Studies at time of application.
+- Submit with the application a two-to-four-page typed and double-spaced statement of purpose outlining the student's qualifications for graduate study in the given field and reasons for pursuing the MA degree.
+Two academic letters of recommendation are also required to be sent to the departmental director of Graduate Studies at time of application.

-6. For international applicants, a TOEFL (paper-based) score of 500 or IBT score of 80, or an IELTS score of 6.0.
+- For international applicants, a TOEFL score of 550 or IBT score of 61, or an IELTS score of 6.0.

 Graduate Teaching Assistantships

-For an M.A. degrees in LLCL with a concentration in French and Spanish (Latin American and Peninsular Literature) the department requires a minimum of 30 credits: 24 credits of coursework and 6 credits of thesis work.
-Courses must include Foundations of Languages, Linguistics and Comparative Literature (FOL 6731C) and Advanced Research Methods (FOL 6885).
-The student's program will include a minimum of six courses (18 credits) in 6000-level or higher seminars in the literature of concentration.
+For the MA degree with a concentration in French and Spanish (Latin American and Peninsular Literature), the department requires a minimum of 30 credits: 24 credits of coursework and 6 credits of thesis work.
+Courses must include Foundations of LLCL (FOL 6731C) and Advanced Research Methods in LLCL (FOL 6885).
+The student's program will include a minimum of four courses (12 credits) in 6000-level or higher seminars in the literature of concentration, plus one course (3 credits) of departmental electives.
 Students must pass an oral examination prior to submitting their thesis prospectus.

-The M.A. in LLCL degree with a concentration in Comparative Literature is available to majors in British, French, Italian, Peninsular Spanish, Latin American or American literatures.
-Courses must include Foundations of Languages, Linguistics and Comparative Literature (FOL 6731C) and Advanced Research Methods (FOL 6885).
+The MA degree with a concentration in Comparative Literature is available to majors in British, French, German, Italian, Peninsular Spanish, Latin American or American literatures.
+Courses must include Foundations of LLCL (FOL 6731C) and Advanced Research Methods in LLCL (FOL 6885).
 Comparative literature broadens the context of single works of literature, provides a method of looking beyond the national frontiers of languages and cultures, and studies major authors, periods, genres, trends and movements in international contexts.
 Comparative literature is also, by tradition, the study of literature beyond the geo-cultural boundaries of one particular country or hemispheric region.
 In addition, it pays special attention to the study of relationships between literature and other areas of knowledge and intellectual inquiry.
 This includes areas such as linguistics, art history, film studies, philosophy, history, political science, anthropology, sociology, as well as other fields.
 Comparative literature is the comparison of the literary with other spheres of human epistemology, expression and intellectual investigation.

 A cardinal feature of the graduate curriculum is the small core requirement in terms of specific courses and the correspondingly large number of electives taken in different fields.
 Each student develops his or her own program in consultation with the director of Graduate Studies and pursues individually supervised research interests, culminating in a comparative thesis.